 Available at: Amazon

-I’ve decided not to use a UV filter with my Panasonic LX100 II because I feel like the Auto Lens Cap protects the lens good enough when it’s not in use and I don’t feel it’s necessary when the camera is in use.
-The reason I use UV filters on a lot of my other lenses and cameras is to protect them because I don’t usually put the lens cap on immediately after each camera use.
-With the Panasonic LX100 and LX100 II, the lens retracts and is protected by the auto lens cap automatically.Â
+I’ve decided not to use a UV filter with my Panasonic LX100 II because I feel like the Auto Lens Cap protects the lens well enough when it’s not in use, and I don’t feel it’s necessary when the camera is in use.
+I use UV filters on many of my other lenses and cameras to protect them because I don’t usually put the lens cap on immediately after each camera use.
+With the Panasonic LX100 and LX100 II, the lens retracts and is automatically protected by the auto lens cap.

 JJC Auto Lens Hood